emacdona/onlispBookClub/projects/blog/_posts/2026-07-03-nix-overview.md

 ## Summary

 So, what have we shown here?
-Well, in particular, we've shown that you can build as many versions of a binary as you want, where the definition of "version" takes into account any "versions" of upstream libraries you may also be building from source (note the recursion there; that's intentional).
+Well, in particular, we've shown that you can build as many versions of a binary as you want, where the definition of "version" takes into account any "versions" of upstream libraries you may also be building from source.

+[^technicallymodifying]: Okay, technically I am modifying `CFLAGS`{:.language-shell .highlight}, but only because that's how you define preprocessor macros at compile time.
+What I mean is that I'm not passing arguments that change how the compiler behaves; e.g.: `-O3`{:.language-shell .highlight}.
-[^usebeforedefining]: In fact, I've already use these terms before defining them.
+[^usebeforedefining]: I've already used some of these terms before defining them.
 I apologize for that, but it was hard to structure this document.
-[^derivationreturningfunction]: This Derivation returning function is what is expected by the Nix Expression Language provided "callPackage" function, which we will be using in just a bit to kick off the build process.
+[^derivationreturningfunction]: This Derivation returning function is what is expected by the Nix Expression Language provided `callPackage`{:.language-shell .highlight} function, which we will be using in just a bit to kick off the build process.
 [^inputbased]: This is known as "input addressing".
 If you want to go down a rabbit hole, contrast this with "content addressing" (which is currently being worked on for NixOS).